lostmywookie/fotorama/README.md

+I forked this great project to put minor adjustments to the visuals of fotorama gallery.

+Features added:
+– New bigger and nicer arrows;
+– Dots are shown over the image, not under it.

+My version is based on a very useful Andrés Bott fork which can be sized in percentage of parent block size, not a window size.
+I'm not a production-quality programmer, so use my fork for your own risk :)

+<h6>Readme from Andrés Bott:</h6>
 # Fotorama by Andrés Bott
-I forked this awsome project to work on features i want in this project. feel free to ouse it.

-<h3>Features I aded:</h3>
+<h3>Features I added:</h3>
 <h4>- Img Space:</h4>
 add space between image and stage (container)
 ```